Spending on mental health services per person

 The Mental Health Investment Standard (MHIS), set by NHS England, requires all CCGs in England to increase their spending on mental health services by a greater proportion than their overall increase in budget allocation each year.
 MHIS assessments do not take spending on Learning Disability and Dementia services into account.

 While there are no specific national or regional targets for spending on mental health services per person, given the commitment for national spending to be increased by at least £2.3 billion annually, it is anticipated that spending will rise.

-Notes: We have standardised the figures to take account of mental health need in CCG and STP areas using NHS England needs-based population data for 2018/19 and 2019/20.
+Notes: We have standardised the figures to take account of mental health need in CCG and STP areas using NHS England needs-based population data for 2018/19-2021/22 inclusive.
 These data also include spending on Learning Disability and Dementia services.
-Additional allocations are expected to be made to CCGs during the 2019/20 financial year that will be reflected in final spending figures for that year.
+Any additional allocations made to CCGs during the 2021/22 financial year will be reflected in final spending figures for that year.

 Not what you are after?